Vanilla Air: Corporate affairs

-When it was known as AirAsia Japan it had its headquarters in Shiodome City Center in Minato, Tokyo.
+When it was known as AirAsia Japan, the airline had its headquarters in Shiodome City Center in Minato, Tokyo.

 The headquarters was in Tokyo Narita Terminal 2.

 Destinations

-Vanilla Air served the following destinations (as of October 2019; at time of merger into Peach Aviation):
+Vanilla Air served the following destinations (as of October 2019, at time of merger into Peach Aviation):

 Fleet

-The Vanilla Air fleet consisted of the following aircraft (as of October 2019; at time of merger into Peach Aviation):
+As of October 2019 (at time of merger into Peach Aviation), Vanilla Air operated the following aircraft:

 Vanilla Air took delivery of its first A320 aircraft on 14 November 2013.

 Livery

 The Vanilla Air livery featured a white fuselage and a yellow stabilizer, with a blue ‘V’ and three white lines below the ‘V’, therefore making a shape of a flower painted on it.
 The words 'Vanilla Air' were painted on top of the windows.